ezzio-salas/bwapp-code/README.md

 Malik Mesellem
 Twitter: @MME_IT

-#Upcoming
+# Upcoming
-##Next release
+##  Next release

-Coldfusion Custom Tags tweaks
+Coldfusion Custom Tags tweaks.
+Vulnerable code in the editor
+Vulnerability or type of attack (Error and Warning) Severity level of vulnerability (High, Medium, and Low) Suggestion to avoid the vulnerability.